 The College invests significantly in the technical and human resources infrastructure needed to support distance education.
 Its newest Learning Management System (LMS), Canvas, was fully implemented in Fall 2013 and is the primary platform for delivering distance education course content.
-Housed and administered in the Teaching and Learning Center (TLC) on the Napier Campus, Canvas training is provided to both full-time and adjunct instructors by two TLC staff.
-As the College expands its distance education inventory, involving more faculty, integrating more student service support, and maintaining its focus on a high quality distance education product, the existing TLC space is in considerable need of substantial capital improvements in the near-term to meet student demand for more flexible course offerings.
+Housed and administered in the Teaching and Learning Center (TLC) on the Benton Harbor Campus, Canvas training is provided to both full-time and part-time instructors by three TLC staff.
+As the College expands its distance education inventory, involving more faculty, integrating more student service support, and maintaining its focus on high-quality distance education products and services, the existing TLC space is in considerable need of substantial capital improvements in the near-term to meet student demand for more flexible course offerings.